-Here at Hurstbourne Forge, located In rural Hampshire, husband and wife team Jack and Lydia Swanborough create unique, high-quality metal homewares, gifts and bespoke commissions for both the modern and traditional home.
+Here at Hurstbourne Forge in the heart of Hampshire, a family team run by Jack and Lydia Swanborough create unique, high-quality metal homewares, gifts and bespoke commissions for both the modern and traditional home.
 With their attention to detail and personal touch they can produce pretty much anything in metal - with precision and care.

 The Forge was created after they had an idea for the perfect family Christmas gift (a very large metal trivet covered in ducks!) but could find nowhere to get it made.
 Several more wedding, birthday and housewarming gift ideas, testing of products, and canvassing of opinions later, the Forge has now became a full time endeavour.